-1. The purpose of this document:
+1. The Purpose of this Document

-- Describe the scenario planning process - Explain tools to assist readers with scenario planning in their organizations Provide an example of a scenario planning exercise - This document is deliberately brief; we have tried to make it accessible while maintaining key components.
-This document can be used in conjunction with this online introductory video and our full report on Scenario Planning.
+Describe a scenario planning process

+Explain tools to assist readers with scenario planning in their organizations

+Provide an example of a scenario planning exercise

+This document is deliberately brief; we have tried to make it accessible while maintaining key components.
+This document can be used in conjunction with this online introductory video (HYPERLINK) and our full report on Scenario Planning (HYPERLINK).